oferkv/phototonic/README.md

 Phototonic is an image viewer and organizer built with Qt and Exiv2, released under GNU General Public License v3.

 ### Features
-+ Supports common image formats and GIF animation.
++ Support for common image formats and GIF animation
-+ Supports tagging images and filtering images by tags (IPTC).
++ Supports tagging images, and filtering images by tags (IPTC)
-+ Load thumbnails and browse recursively down a folder tree.
++ Browse thumbnails recursively down a folder tree
-+ Dynamic thumbnails loading.
++ Dynamic thumbnails loading
-+ Image transformation and color manipulation.
++ Image transformation and color manipulation
 + Display image information and metadata
-+ Does not depend on any desktop environment.
++ Does not depend on any desktop environment

-### Latest Updates:
+### Updates:

 ##### 28 Feb 2018 - v2.0
 + Move to Trash